A 2.5 hour workshop for fathers of daughters

 - PMS, menstruation, cramps – helping girls toward menstrual wellbeing

-- 101 ways to staying connected and relevant to your daughter, and enjoy each other’s company!
+- Great tips for ways to staying connected and relevant to your daughter, and enjoy each other’s company!

 Where and when can I attend Fathers Celebrating Daughters?